Fire and rescue services

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.

-There's no Australian Embassy or Consulate in Yemen.
+There's no Embassy or Consulate of Australia in Yemen.
 Our ability to provide consular assistance to Australians in Yemen is extremely limited, including if you're arrested or jailed.

 Get professional legal advice if you're involved in local legal matters.
 This includes criminal, business or family law, divorce, child custody and child support.